Donrafaeli/mind-palace/content/_index.md

 # Mind Palace

-Less a digital garden then an excuse for a full stack web development project.
+Less digital garden more excuse for a full stack web development project.
 An attempt to clear and organize thought patterns and recombine them in interesting ways.
-A wiki for myself.
+A navel-gazing wiki.

 ## Proclamation